astronomer/astro-docs/enterprise/v0.25/04_deploy/04_deploy-nfs.md

 ---
 title: "Deploy DAGs via NFS Volume"
-navTitle: "Deploy DAGs via NFS Volumes"
+navTitle: "Deploy DAGs via NFS Volume"
-description: "How to push DAGs to an Airflow Deployment on Astronomer using an external NFS Volume."
+description: "How to push DAGs to an Airflow Deployment on Astronomer using an external NFS volume."
 ---

 ## Overview